 The term "executive summary" exists for a reason.
 It's a good way to think of the starting point for executive presentations.

 The ideal executive presentation format is to lead with a summary of the key facts they need to know on the first slide.
 This helps focus their attention and create interest.
 When you get straight to the point, they'll know they're not wasting their time—and you're not wasting it, either.
-Here's a high level presentation example using the Business PowerPoint template from Envato Elements:
+Here's a high level executive summary PowerPoint example using the Business PowerPoint template from Envato Elements:

-Plus, for busy execs who've dashed into your presentation at the last minute, this approach tells them why they're there and why they need to pay attention.
+It's ideal for busy execs who've dashed into your presentation at the last minute.
+This approach tells them why they're there and why they need to pay attention.
+Andy Crestodina agrees with this advice, but says it's useful for all presentations:

 After the summary, expand on your key points.
 Even busy execs who can't stick around for the whole presentation will get the most important information.
 Once you're past the summary slide, then keep it simple.
 Explain the situation, offer a solution, and explain the benefits of that solution, with relevant supporting information and data.